No one wants surgery but sometimes it’s necessary.

 This has to do with the fact that we are not able to completely provide your body with the exact same amount of hormone as your body can produce naturally (assuming normal thyroid function).

-What alternative therapies are available to you depend on why you need to get your thyroid removed.
+What alternative therapies are available to you depends on why you need to get your thyroid removed.

 Thyroid cancer patients do not have the luxury of alternative options because the risk of keeping in your thyroid outweighs any potential benefit.